 - The VFC block is compliant with SANS8006-1 and tests have been conducted in accordance with ASTM D6638 and ASTM D6916 to verify the local facing stability.

-- The VFC block has been designed for use with a variety of both imported and locally manufactured geotextiles available in South Africa.
+- The VFC block has been designed for use with a variety of both imported and locally manufactured geogrids available in South Africa.
 Click here to view geogrid test results.

 Easy to use and install: